inspec/inspec/docs/resources.rst

 setting -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``setting`` matcher tests specific, named settings in the group policy.
-For example:
+The ``setting`` matcher tests specific, named settings in the group policy:

 .. code-block:: ruby